 Skip to content

 Looking for repurposed denim streetwear that's both stylish and eco-conscious?
-Well, that's what boroboro, does, we really hope you agree.
+Well, that's what boroboro, does nicely, we really hope you agree.

 With a focus on reducing textile waste, boroboro repurposes vintage and non-vintage denim from brands like Levi's, Lee and Wranglers, transforming them into unique, sustainable pieces.
 And now, with theboroboro.com it's easier than ever to shop their one of a kind collections.

-Not only does boroboro offer a wide range of denim styles, including high-waisted jeans, denim shorts, and jackets, but they also prioritise sustainability in every aspect of their production process.
+Not only does boroboro search and find a wide range of denim items that people no longer want such as high-waisted jeans, denim shorts, and jackets, but we also unpick all those flat felled seams if needed, so we can brag that sustainability is part of our production process.
 By using vintage and non-vintage pieces and any clothing that would otherwise go to waste, boroboro reduces the amount of water, energy, and chemicals used in traditional clothing manufacturing.
+That doesn't mean we don't clean it but have you seen the amount of water used in new denim manufacturing?!
+So we, like many others are contributing to saving the amount of chemicals being dumped into the streams and oceans of our world.

 Visualising 92 million tons of textile waste is quite staggering.
 To try and put it into perspective, imagine a mountain range made up entirely of discarded clothing and textiles.
 This mountain range would span over 20,000 football fields and tower over 7,000 feet tall.
 And to make matters worse, this mountain range continues to grow every year, with no end in sight.
 It's a daunting image, but it illustrates the gravity of the textile waste problem and the urgent need for more sustainable textile practices.